 Sample at Optimal Times & Avoid Extreme Temperatures: Collect tissue samples during the first part of the week so they reach the lab and are analyzed in a timely fashion for quick results.
 If samples can't be collected earlier on in the week, store the tissue in a refrigerator until able to ship on Monday.
 Sending samples and tissue on a Friday could mean sitting in a warehouse until Monday; leading to possible formation of mold and deterioration.
 This can compromise accuracy/precision of the data as well as loss of time and money.
 Ensure samples are kept somewhere cool where they are not susceptible to freezing or extreme heat.
 Collect soil samples from fields used for crop production after harvest and before planting the subsequent crop.
 To obtain the most accurate estimates of nitrogen availability, take samples as close to planting time as possible.
 Sampling fields near the same time each year is recommended for more consistent results.
-Nitrate-nitrogen concentrations should be made every three to four years.
+Nitrate-nitrogen concentrations should be determined annually for non-legume crops.
+Phosphorus and potassium determinations should be made every three to four years.
 Sampling and testing for both phosphorus and nitrate-nitrogen is required prior to manure application.
 Beware of situations that may cause soil values to change between sampling and planting, e.g. heavy rainfall or pre-irrigation on sandy soils could leach nitrate-nitrogen from the root zone.